jj-tsao/reelix-ai/README.md

 3. Intent classifier routes to recommendation (as opposed to general chat)
 4. Query is embedded (dense + sparse)
 5. Qdrant retrieves top-300 matches via dense and sparse vector search
-6. Retrieved medias are re-ranked based on semantic, keywords, rating, and popularity
+6. Retrieved titles are reranked by semantic, sparse, rating, popularity, and recency
-7. Top-20 reranked results are sent to LLM for final recommendation and summary
+7. Top-20 reranked results are sent to the LLM for final selection and summary
-8. UI streams response card-by-card with poster, rating, metadata, rationale, and trailer link
+8. UI streams cards with poster, rating, metadata, rationale, and trailer link
 9. Final selections are logged to Supabase

 ---